-One big question that all business owners face is what do I charge?
+One big question that all self employed people and start up businesses face is what do I charge?

 You will have asked this question yourself.

 Price is relative.
 People will tell you to focus on value not price but I want you to go further than that.
 Much further.
 Let me ask, what’s the most you would pay for a picnic hamper? £20? £200? £20,000?
 Until this evening I wasn’t aware that £20,000 would be an option, then I watched a documentary about Rolls Royce, in their latest signature car customers have an option to add a picnic hamper to the car for the modest sum of £20,000, bargain!